pcbrendel/pcbrendel.github.io/causality/ml_slearner.md

 ```
 We arrive at the following estimates:

-* Train CATE = 0.1017 (95% CI: 0.0958 to 0.1080)
+* Train CATE = 0.102 (95% CI: 0.096 to 0.108)
-* Test CATE = 0.1024 (95% CI: 0.0913 to 0.1157)
+* Test CATE = 0.102 (95% CI: 0.091 to 0.116)

-[intrepretation]
-[similarity - no overfitting]
+For observations with a treatment of X=1, receiving the treatment increases their probability of Y by 10 percentage points.
+The strong similarity in these estimates between the train and test data makes it unlikely that we're dealing with any concerns of overfitting.

-Normally, in a CausalML analysis, next steps would be to plot the distribution of individual effects and investigate the heterogeneity of the treatment effect across different covariates.
+Normally, in a causal ML analysis, next steps would be to plot the distribution of individual effects and investigate the heterogeneity of the treatment effect across different covariates.
 We'll revisit this shortly.

 In python, these analyses can be performed with the `causalml` package.
 Let's see if these we can confirm the above results in `causalml` and explore some of its other functionalities.